87

 A head writer or editor’s duties include generating the briefs, oversight of the content, after-care and strategic planning.
 Essentially, the oversee the implementation of the ghost writer’s work.

 This might look like a lot, but if you’re already generating content, these are all best practices you should be doing to create your own material.
-What these will enable you to do is recoup the very best return on investment (ROI) from your ghost-writers efforts – a necessary step when you begin to outsource.
+What these will enable you to do is recoup the very best return on investment (ROI) from your ghost-writers efforts – a necessary step when you begin to outsource article writing.

 Hiring the best ghost writer depends on how well you can find the right combination of factors that fit your needs.